ivandustin/livinggreeknt/TIMELINE.md

 The Masoretic scribes introduced the dot points at a particular time in Jewish history because Jews had been scattered all over the world and in the countries where they lived they learned the language of those lands.
 Hebrew became a language of liturgy only.
 There was a danger that proper pronunciation might be lost.
 Today that is no longer a problem.
 Hebrew has been restored in Israel as the language of the Jewish people.

-## ca 800 ADA new style of Greek handwriting developed
+## ca 800 AD A new style of Greek handwriting developed

 Ancient Greek texts, including those of the New Testament, had been written in large upright letters (capitals – uncial script).
 From the 9th Century AD a new style of Greek writing (cursive script) developed.